Illumina/PromoterAI/README.md

 ## Variant effect prediction

-To score variants, organize them into a `.tsv` file with the following columns: `chrom`, `pos`, `ref`, `alt`, `strand`.
+Organize the variants into a `tsv` file with the following columns: `chrom`, `pos`, `ref`, `alt`, `strand`.
 If strand cannot be specified, create separate rows for each strand and aggregate predictions.
 Indels must be left-normalized and without special characters.
 ```tsv
 chrom	pos	ref	alt	strand
 chr16	84145214	G	T	1